aditipokharel09/python-daily/README.md

 ## 📅 Roadmap
 -  **Day 1**: Variables, Conditionals, and Data Structures
 -  **Day 2**: Modules and Package Imports
+-  **Day 3**:Fixed a major typo in github learned the hard way whole code got deleted and everyhting was a messy, didn't give up now back on track.
+-

 ## 🚀 Goals